Home > Business essays > Reflection on Leaderless Group Discussion (LGD) Activity and Personal Development

 Areas of Improvement

-To achieve a higher level of coherence during group communications, finding a common ground is of utmost importance while upholding higher means of connection (Srini Pilllay, 2016).
-Thus, I plan to respect other member ideas in finding a common ground instead of rubbing my ideas against them and forcing them to accept.
-When managing other people’s emotions, it is important to step into their shoes and imagine how they feel (Srini Pillay, 2016).
-Moreover, he also maintains that when making a decision in a group, level of synchrony with other members plays a significant role not the authority.
-Over time, I expect to learn and master the skill of managing others emotions and predicting how my decisions impact them by requesting regular feedbacks and reviewing them periodically to measure my team working and leadership qualities.
+To achieve a higher level of coherence during group communications, finding a common ground is of utmost importance while upholding higher means of connection (Pillay, 2016).
+Thus, I plan to respect other members’ ideas in finding a common ground instead of imposing my ideas on them and forcing them to accept them.
+When managing other people’s emotions, it is important to step into their shoes and imagine how they feel (Pillay, 2016).
+Moreover, he also maintains that when making a decision in a group, the level of synchrony with other members plays a significant role, not authority.

 About this essay: